ssturay/pt_fare-estimator-app/README.md

 # pt_fare-estimator-app
-A public transport fare estimator app that provides a fair idea of km-based estimated transport fare for various paratransit modes.
+FEsApp, A public transport fare estimator app that provides a fair idea of km-based estimated transport fare for various paratransit modes.
 The app is locally customized to reflect the traffic and operating environment of Freetown, a major urban centre and city of the Republic of Sierra Leone.